phly/phly_mustache/README.md

 For full documentation, please visit [ReadTheDocs](http://phly_mustache.readthedocs.org/).

+The mailing list is at https://groups.google.com/d/forum/phly_mustache

-At this time, it has support for the following:
+At this time, Phly\Mustache has support for the following:

 - `PhlyTest\Mustache\Mustache`
   - Renders string templates